What to Wear Hiking

 Boots

 Boots are the most important purchase you’ll make, because they will determine how happy your feet are on the trail.
 Are you tired of getting blisters even though your boots are broken in?
-There are solutions!
+Watch Hiking Lady’s video: How to Prevent Blisters!

 If you are like me, you might enjoy a variety of outdoor activities, such as day hiking, backpacking, and trail running.
 All of these activities are done on trails, but each require different types of footwear.
 There are several different types of women’s hiking and backpacking boots, as well as trail running shoes, and they vary based on your intended use.
 What is most important in all purchases is to get the right fit.
 Seriously… ignore style and fashion and focus on a boot that is comfortable for you!